hospital-ledger/scripts/README.md

 # Quickly Install and Setup Scripts (QISS)

+<p align="right">For Version 4.1+</p>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The branch Version-1.0 and Version-2.0 are abandoned, this master branch only support the install for Version-3.0 and higher Version.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The branch from Version-1.0 to Version-4.0 are abandoned, this master branch only support the install for Version-4.1 and higher Version.
 It is my first time to build a big project, I'm sincerely hope that you can help me to improve the level of coding and designing.

 ## Features